prometheus/docs/content/docs/tutorials/getting_started.md

 # What is Prometheus ?

 Prometheus is a system monitoring and alerting system.
-It was opensourced by SoundCloud in 2012 and is the second project both to join and to to graduate within Cloud Native Computing Foundation after Kubernetes.
+It was opensourced by SoundCloud in 2012 and is the second project both to join and to graduate within Cloud Native Computing Foundation after Kubernetes.
 Prometheus stores all metrics data as time series, i.e metrics information is stored along with the timestamp at which it was recorded, optional key-value pairs called as labels can also be stored along with metrics.
 # What are metrics and why is it important?

 Metrics in layperson terms is a standard for measurement.
 What we want to measure depends from application to application.
 For a web server it can be request times, for a database it can be CPU usage or number of active connections etc.